 Managed care has influenced the entire health care system including mental health treatment.
 Managed care makes an effort to reduce medical costs and therefore often takes a direct role in overseeing the type and length of care.
 Managed care's opinions as to whether you have achieved a satisfactory level of improvement from therapy may be different from your own opinion.
-I work hard to attempt to reconcile such differences with my own opinion.
-When appropriate, I will work hard to provide an insurance care manager with information which will allow for continued treatment.
-There is, however, no guarantee that my efforts will be successful.
-I encourage you to ask me any questions about this that you might have throughout the course of our therapy together.
+When appropriate, I will provide an insurance care manager with information which may allow for continued treatment.